 It delivers a steady profit, operating its various properties at high margins—between 17 percent and 35 percent—while rigorously controlling costs.
 It still has to buy roll after roll of newsprint.

-It still has to run printing plants all around the country.
+enter It still has to run printing plants all around the country.
 It still has to operate 6huge fleets of trucks.
 And although many of its news properties run Web sites, Internet companies continue to attack its most important advertising revenue stream: classified advertising.
 They believe it compromises their business, puts them at the mercy of a competitor.
 But being zero-minded means being ready to break bread with your enemies, sit down with them, talk to them, share with them.

 One of the most moving business events in the aftermath of September 11, , was the decision of the New York Stock Exchange to offer office space—and access to its confidential systems—to its archrival, the American Stock Exchange.
 For many people such an action had been unthinkable, but in the wake of the Twin Towers disaster, traditional competitors realized that cooperation was the name of the new game in town.